WTBQ

-WTBQ is an independent radio station broadcasting from Warwick, New York.
-The last locally owned radio station in Orange County, New York (and one of the few in the entire Hudson Valley), WTBQ broadcasts on 1110 AM and 93.5 FM, throughout Orange County and Northern New Jersey.
+WTBQ (1110 AM) is an commercial radio station licensed to Warwick, New York, United States.
+The last locally owned radio station in Orange County (and one of the few in the entire Hudson Valley), WTBQ serves both Orange County and Northern New Jersey.
 The station has a diversified format consisting of news, oldies music, specialty music shows, talk shows, and specialty programming.
+The station is also relayed full-time over low-power FM translator W228CG (93.5 FM).

 History

-Local media figure Ed Klein brought WTBQ to air July 27, 1969 with studios originally located in the village of Warwick.
+Local media figure Ed Klein brought WTBQ to air July 27, 1969, with studios originally located in the village of Warwick.
 The call letters come from Klein's young daughter's affection for her teddy bear.
 Originally, WTBQ had a "Beautiful Music" format (dubbed "The Casual Q"), in contrast to Top 40 music, which Klein hated.
 WTBQ also had a strong emphasis on news, both local and national (the station was a Mutual Broadcasting System affiliate from 1974-78 before later switching to ABC).
-In the mid-1970s the station evolved to more of a Middle Of The Road format.
+In the mid-1970s the station evolved to more of a Middle of the Road format.
 By 1978, the station switched to a "town and country" format playing half Adult Contemporary songs and half country music.

 In 1982, WTBQ was purchased by Jimmy Sturr, who in 1984 moved the studios to the "Professional Building" at 62 North Main Street in nearby Florida, New York.
 The station moved to more of a Mainstream Adult Contemporary music format but ran Jimmy Sturr's Polka Show once a week on the weekend.
 After another change in ownership (to George Dacre's "Goodtime Broadcasting") later in the 1980s, the station switched to Adult Standards.
 By the early 1990s, the station had financial problems and went silent on May 8, 1993.
 In May 1994, the station's current owner Frank "Smokin'" Truatt bought the station, returning it to the air on July 1, 1994.